Here is the list of plants bad for bees and their bee friendly replacements:

 Part of the blueberry family, the mountain laurel is an evergreen shrub with sweet, white or pink flowers when in bloom.
 Pretty they may be, but the honey produced by mountain laurel is toxic to humans and is often bitter tasting.

-Alternative: Lilacs are both beautiful and wonderfully sweet smelling.
+Good for bees alternative: Lilacs are both beautiful and wonderfully sweet smelling.
 Easy to grow and are loved by bees and butterflies.

 7. Stargazer lily